Built-in cutter on the lid

 As we’ve mentioned, the Foodsaver vs7850 vacuum sealer is an impressive kitchen equipment that most households will find a joy to use.
 It is intuitive, beginner-friendly, and has exceptional sealing power and other features that make it extra convenient to store and extend the life of perishable food – whether it be meat, fruits, or leftover dinner.

 The vs7850 from Foodsaver is a no-fuss vacuum sealer that you can immediately use right out of the box.
 The modes or settings, cutter, and even the retractable hose adaptor are all thoughtfully (and cleverly, if we must say) positioned conveniently at the front.

 Using the Foodsaver vs7850 couldn’t be more straightforward.
-When you open the lid, the time-saver and convenient built-in vacuum storage roll let you load one vacuum bag roll.
+When you open the lid, the time-saving and convenient built-in vacuum storage roll lets you load one vacuum bag roll.
 Once you have it placed inside, you just have to pull the bag slightly over to the lid, and you’re ready to start sealing fresh or raw food.

 Of course, there will be a learning curve, but all it takes are four easy steps to start sealing.